microsoft/atlas-design/site/src/patterns/hero.md

 ## Accent hero with right content

-This component variant, known as 'Accent Hero w/details', overlays content details on hero images and aligns the content area to the right.
-It's currently utilized in plans to display learning outcomes.
-While its use is somewhat limited, it can accommodate more content within the hero section if necessary.
+This component variant, known as 'Accent Hero with Details', overlays an element on top of the hero's image.

 ```html-no-indent
 <section